midtown-ai/www/docs/glossary/a.md

  See also [DARPA Grand Challenge], [DARPA Urban Challenge]

-## Autoregressive Convolutional Neural Network
+## Autoregressive Convolutional Neural Network (AR-CNN)
-## AR-CNN

  `~ representing the problem/solution as a time series of images`.

-Q: How do you generated the images?
-Q: How many images?
+/// details |How do you generated the images?
+    type:question
+///

+/// details | How many images?
+    type:question

     Ex: music --> given the previous images (piano roll with notes until now), find the next image (piano roll with new note!) ?
 NO, WRONG!!
 More like imagine your first COMPLETE draft, you review the draft, you review it once more, and again, getting better and better each time until it cannot get better anymore! `Each action (i.e. addition or removal of exactly one note) is a transformation from one piano roll image to another piano roll image`.
+///

  See also [A], [Autoregressive Model], [Convolutional Neural Network]

-## Autoregressive Model
+## Autoregressive (AR) Model
-## AR Model

  ~ a stream of token (and prediction based on the stream)

  ~ language = stream of token but DNA and (protein and non-protein / organic and non-organic) molecules are also stream of token

  Goal is to predict a future token (word) given either the past tokens or the future tokens but not both.
 (If both --> auto-encoding).
 Autoregressive models such as [decoders] are iterative and reused their temporary, incomplete output to generate the next, more complete output.
 Iterations stop when encoder input is exhausted (?).
 Well-known autoregressive models/use-cases are:

   * Predicting next work in a sentence (auto-complete)
   * Natural language generation
   * [GPT Models]

 ```
 If you don't ____ (forward prediction)
 ____ at the sign, you will get a ticket (backward prediction)
 ```

- `~ analyze the past steps (or future but not both) to identify the next step = learn from the past iteration (or future but not both) ONLY`.
+ ~ ==analyze the past steps (or future but not both) to identify the next step = learn from the past iteration (or future but not both) ONLY==.
 Unlike the GANs approach described before, where music generation happened in one iteration, autoregressive models add notes over many iterations.
 The models used are called autoregressive (AR) models because the model generates music by predicting future music notes based on the notes that were played in the past.
 In the music composition process, unlike traditional time series data, one generally does more than compose from left to right in time.
 New chords are added, melodies are embellished with accompaniments throughout.
 Thus, instead of conditioning our model solely on the past notes in time like standard autoregressive models, we want to condition our model on all the notes that currently exist in the provided input melody.
 For example, the notes for the left hand in a piano might be conditioned on the notes that have already been written for the right hand.

  ![type:video](https://www.youtube.com/embed/UZDiGooFs54)

  See also [A], [Autoencoding], [Autoregressive Convolutional Neural Network], [Casual Language Modeling], [Generative Adversarial Network], [Time-Series Predictive Analysis]

-## Autoregressive Moving Average Model
+## Autoregressive Moving Average (ARMA) Model
-## ARMA Model

  Note as good as a [LSTM model] because no memory